0

 Moe Flannery lets the Sun’s UV rays naturally disinfect whale bones on the Living Roof before adding them to the Academy’s scientific collection.

-Preventing ship strikes
+Preventing vessel strikes

-Scientists—with help from the public—have been tracking whales and ship strikes along the coast to get a better idea of where those preventive measures could be most effective, and have already influenced policy changes in the waters surrounding San Francisco Bay.
+Scientists—with help from the public—have been tracking whales and vessel strikes along the coast to get a better idea of where those preventive measures could be most effective, and have already influenced policy changes in the waters surrounding San Francisco Bay.

-“My hope is that our research will continue to inform policies like the 2013 changes in shipping lanes and the reduction of boat speeds to protect the iconic, yet vulnerable whales along the California coast."
+"My hope is that our research will continue to inform policies like the 2013 changes in shipping lanes and the reduction of boat speeds to protect the iconic, yet vulnerable whales along the California coast." —Moe Flannery, Academy biologist

 FAQ